farcrycore/plugin-social/README.md

 *Each of the above options can be configured in FarCry via the webtop, and read via the supporting methods provided in the `application.fc.lib.social` lib, as per the sample code above.*

+Additional UI related **options** include;

+- **farcry_loginemail** - ID of the login form email field (default: "#loginemail")
+- **farcry_loginpassword**- ID of the login form password field (default: "#loginpassword")
+- **farcry_loginerror** - selector of the element which any login error message will be inserted before (default: "#loginform .form-group:first")
+- **farcry_signupemail** - ID of the signup form email field (default: "#signupemail")
+- **farcry_signuppassword** - ID of the signup form password field (default: "#signuppassword")
+- **farcry_signupconfirmpassword** - ID of the signup form confirm password field (default: "#signupconfirmpassword")
+- **farcry_signuperror** - selector of the element which any signup error message will be inserted before (default: "#signupform .form-group:first")
+- **farcry_errorclass** - the class names which will be applied to an error message element (default: "alert alert-error")

+*Each of the above options are DOM selectors that are used by the library to find specified input elements, insert error message elements, or apply classes to elements.
+They can but customised as needed to suit your login/signup UI.*

 The **callbacks** include;

 - **onSessionRequest(user)** - fires on page load when the user has an existing session e.g. this could be used each time a page is rendered to update personalised user content such as a profile menu, log CRM analytics, etc. The `user` object is provided to the callback containing the available user data.